Working in Belgium

 - The European Commission offers an official in-service traineeships scheme which lasts five months and runs twice a year.
 Contact the European Commission Traineeships Office for more details.

-- A searchable database of placements in Belgium in a variety of job sectors is available at Europlacement.
+- Europlacement has a searchable database of placements in Belgium in a variety of job sectors.

 - Search for internships in Belgium at Intern Abroad.

-- A student-run organisation, AIESEC (Association Internationale des Etudiants en Sciences Economiques et Commerciales), provides international traineeship exchange programmes, which offers work experience for periods ranging from 6 weeks to 18 months.
+- AIESEC (Association Internationale des Etudiants en Sciences Economiques et Commerciales), a student-led organisation, provides paid international internships ranging from 6 weeks to 18 months in a range of countries, including Belgium.

-- In order to teach English, you'll need a Teaching English as Foreign Language (TEFL) qualification, available through various organisations.
-TEFL jobs can be found on a variety of job sites including TEFL.com, tefl-jobs.co.uk and ESL Base.
+- In order to teach English in a private language school, international schools or business in Belgium, you'll need a Teaching English as Foreign Language (TEFL) qualification.
+TEFL jobs are advertised on a variety of job sites, including TEFL.com, tefl-jobs.co.uk and ESL Base.

 Gap year and volunteering opportunities